© Unofficial Royalty 2024

 July 8, 1850 – Death of Prince Adolphus, Duke of Cambridge, son of King George III of the United Kingdom, at Cambridge House, Piccadilly in London, England; originally buried in the Cambridge Mausoleum at St. Anne’s Church in Kew, London, England; the remains of Adolphus and his wife were reinterred in 1930 in the Royal Vault in St. George’s Chapel, Windsor Castle at the instigation of their granddaughter Queen Mary

-Adolphus was a paternal uncle of Queen Victoria and also the grandfather of Queen Mary, wife of King George V, making him an ancestor of the current British royal family.
+Adolphus was a paternal uncle of Queen Victoria and the grandfather of Queen Mary, wife of King George V, making him an ancestor of the current British royal family.
 Prince Adolphus died “of cramps in the stomach” at Cambridge House in Piccadilly, London at the age of 76.
 His niece Queen Victoria reported his death to her Uncle Leopold, King of the Belgians: “My poor good Uncle Cambridge breathed his last, without a struggle, at a few minutes before ten, last night.”

 Unofficial Royalty: Prince Adolphus, Duke of Cambridge